dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 to the [pub.dev site]({{site.pub}})
 unless the hosted-dependency syntax is used to specify a custom package repository.
-However, it’s possible to override the default package repository using the [`PUB_HOSTED_URL`](/tools/pub/environment-variables) environment variable.
+However, you can override the default package repository using the [`PUB_HOSTED_URL`](/tools/pub/environment-variables) environment variable.

 This approach is particularly useful when mirroring all packages